Applicability

 obclient -h$host -P$port -u$user_name -p$password -D$database_name

 $host: the IP address for connecting to OceanBase Database.
-For connections through OceanBase Database Proxy (ODP), use an ODP endpoint.
-For direct connections, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
-For connections through ODP, the default port is2883, which can be customized during ODP deployment.
-For direct connections, the default port is2881, which can be customized during OceanBase Database deployment.$database_name: the name of the database to access.Notice
+For the connection through OceanBase Database Proxy (ODP), use the IP address of an ODP.
+For direct connection, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
+For the connection through ODP, the default port is2883, which can be customized during ODP deployment.
+For direct connection, the default port is2881, which can be customized during OceanBase Database deployment.$database_name: the name of the database to be accessed.Notice

 CREATE,INSERT,UPDATE, andSELECTprivileges on the database.
-For more information about user privileges, see Privilege types in MySQL-compatible mode.$user_name: the account for connecting to the tenant.
-For connections through ODP, the common format isusername@tenant name#cluster nameorcluster name:tenant name:username.
-For direct connections, the format isusername@tenant name.$password: the password for the account.
+For more information about user privileges, see Privilege types in MySQL mode.$user_name: the account for connecting to the tenant.
+For the connection through ODP, the account is in theusername@tenant name#cluster nameorcluster name:tenant name:usernameformat.
+For direct connection, the account is in theusername@tenant nameformat.$password: the password of the account.

 For more information about the connection string, see Connect to an OceanBase tenant by using OBClient.